ziadaly33/TO-DO-python-tool/README.md

-# TO DO – Simple Python CLI Task Manager
+# TO DO – Simple Python Task Manager

 A lightweight and easy-to-use To-Do List app built with Python.
 It runs in the terminal and saves your tasks in a text file (`tasks.txt`).